williamcotton/universal-react/README.md

 ```

 The ```routesMap``` is auto-generated using a ```mockApp``` passed through a testing instance of ```universalApp```.

+This means we can test each and every route we've defined in our ```universalApp``` to make sure it renders on both the client and the server, without coupling our tests to our implementation and needing to manually maintain a ```routesMap```.

+This is not meant to test the functionality of the React components, rather just that the routes are rendering properly in both environments.

 ```js
 var React = require('react/addons');